 Archaeological assessments must be carried out by consultant archaeologists.
 We publish a list of all archaeologists licensed in Ontario.

 Areas of archaeological potential are areas of a property that could contain archaeological resources.
-The ministry's criteria for determining areas of archaeological potential are:

 See the ministry checklist (PDF) for determining archaeological potential.
 We developed it for non-specialists, such as approval authorities and development proponents, to help them identify areas of archaeological potential on lands being developed.

 Housing subdivisions and other land development projects.
 The approval authority — under the Planning Act, usually the municipality where the new subdivision is located — will include the requirement for an archaeological assessment as one of the conditions for development approval to ensure that the development proponent meets their legal obligations under the Ontario Heritage Act.